pythonlearner1025/Calculus/README.md

 ## Scaling Laws for Biological Transfer Learning

 One of the most exciting frontiers is transfer learning: between organisms, across cell types, or from lab-grown cells to *in-vivo* samples.
-Can pre-training on petabytes of yeast or fly data help me understand human biology?
-Scaling laws give me a framework to reason about this.
+Can pre-training on petabytes of yeast or fly data help understand human biology?
+Scaling Laws for Transfer gives empirically fittable power laws that quantify how valuable transfer learning is.

 The effective data transferred (\$D\_t\$) from a pre-training source to a fine-tuning target can be modeled as a function of the fine-tuning data size (\$D\_f\$) and the model/compute size (\$N\$):